Tupac Shakur: Concealed weapon case

 In 1994, Shakur was arrested in Los Angeles, when he was stopped by police on suspicion of speeding.
-Police found a semiautomatic pistol in the car, a felony offense because a prior conviction in 1993 in Los Angeles for carrying a concealed firearm.
+Police found a semiautomatic pistol in the car, a felony offense because of a prior conviction in 1993 in Los Angeles for carrying a concealed firearm.
 On April 4, 1996, Shakur was sentenced to 120 days in jail for violating his release terms and failing to appear for a road cleanup job, but was allowed to remain free awaiting appeal.
 On June 7, his sentence was deferred via appeals pending in other cases.

 1995 wrongful death suit

 On August 22, 1992, in Marin City, Shakur performed outdoors at a festival.
 For about an hour after the performance, he signed autographs and posed for photos.
 A conflict broke out and Shakur allegedly drew a legally carried Colt Mustang but dropped it on the ground.
 Shakur claimed that someone with him then picked it up when it accidentally discharged.

 About 100 yards (90 meters) away in a schoolyard, Qa'id Walker-Teal, a boy aged 6 on his bicycle, was fatally shot in the forehead.
 Police matched the bullet to a .38-caliber pistol registered to Shakur.
 His stepbrother Maurice Harding was arrested in suspicion of having fired the gun, but no charges were filed.
 Lack of witnesses stymied prosecution.
 In 1995, Qa'id's mother filed a wrongful death suit against Shakur, which was settled for about $300,000 to $500,000.